SpecDD

 Second, a developer can ask an agent to draft specs, review them, edit them as needed, and then ask for implementation:

-Create SpecDD specs for the billing module.
+Create SpecDD specs for the trip planning area.
 Do not implement code yet.

 After review: